Perfectly Snug Smart Topper Review ()

 Build, parts, and what’s inside

 Memory foam for pressure relief, a structured mesh to move air across the surface, and low-profile fans at the foot corners.
-Controls on both sides with an app for schedules and a fan limiter.
+Controls on both sides with an app for schedules.
+It's built tougher than most "smart" bedding I test.

 Setup and first week